Wednesday, April 27, 2022

 I think copying behind is just what happens automatically and not something deliberate.

 Note: My experience of learning morse was just at the start of the decline of widespread use of morse at sea.
 Older contemporaries of mine were required to read morse at 22wpm, and around 1975 the requirement had dropped from 20wpm to 18wpm.
-RATT/RTTY & Satellite communications were becoming increasingly fitted to both commercial shipping and military ships Morse was on its way out.
+RATT/RTTY & Satellite communications were becoming increasingly fitted to both commercial shipping and most naval ships by the end of the 70s, Morse was on its way out.

 6 comments: